-Although Avails allows the inclusion of both Territory and TerritoryExcluded, this should not be used.
+Use only Territory or TerritoryExcluded, not both.
 The one exception is when 'Domestic' or 'International' is used, although these should not be used in Avails.
 Be specific and list countries.
 This will avoid confusion and potential contradictory information.

 Consider the following: Avail 1 is US and Canada, shown in Orange, and Avail 2 is Mexico and parts of Central America shown in Green.